 Training and Extension, Advocacy and Behavior Change

 ALDDN is providing training on good dairy practices, nutrition education, hygiene education, group formation, financial literacy and behavior change.
 The training is being disseminated through extension agents, including female agents to increase the participation of women dairy farmers.
 Sahel is also partnering with radio stations to develop and air relevant programs in local languages.
 The program is developing and disseminating gender integration materials to participating dairy households through various channels; sensitization and education of community leaders and men on the benefits of women empowerment; advocacy for the active involvement and buy-in from men towards women’s participation and increased leadership across all interventions; exploration of opportunities to organize gender-themed campaigns to encourage behavioral change; and assessment and measurement of the impact of the training received on behavior change.
 The program is also implementing a home garden intervention for smallholder households within the ALDDN project sites to support smallholder households to have access to diverse nutritious food groups, especially fruits and vegetables.

 Policy Advocacy to Support a Thriving Dairy Sector

 The program is working with the government and dairy companies to create a framework that encourages local sourcing of raw milk to catalyze the growth of the Nigerian dairy industry.
 It will commission robust analyses of existing policies and lead policy reform opportunities on the diary enterprise value chain including prevailing regimes of import tariffs and levies; supporting convenings with the government and relevant stakeholders such as the National Commercial Dairy Farmers Association (CODARAN), and leading dairy processors, in order to discuss and recommend a dairy development strategy and related policy options.
 In addition, the program is providing technical and advisory support to strengthen dairy industry associations to enable them to effectively advocate for an enabling environment for the industry.

-ALDDN is leveraging radio to reach a wider audience with its training curriculum which covers Good Dairy Practices, Nutrition Education, Group Dynamics and Financial Literacy.
-These sessions will reach a wider audience of ALDDN beneficiaries with ALDDN’s training curriculums, which complement the in-person household level training and the remote Interactive Voice Response System
+ALDDN is leveraging the radio programs to reach a wider audience with its training curriculum which covers Good Dairy Practices, Nutrition Education, Group Dynamics and Financial Literacy.
+These sessions will reach a wider audience of ALDDN beneficiaries with ALDDN’s training curriculums, which complement the in-person, self-help group-level training.

 Click to listen to;